Hibiscus Town: Plot

-The film follows Hu Yuyin (Liu Xiaoqing), a young and hardworking woman in a small, Chinese town on the eve of the Cultural Revolution.
-She is happily married and runs a successful roadside food stall, selling spicy beancurd.
+The film follows Hu Yuyin (Liu Xiaoqing), a young and hardworking woman in a small Chinese town on the eve of the Cultural Revolution.
+She is happily married and runs a successful roadside food stall, selling spicy rice beancurd.
 Yuyin is supported by Party members Li Mangeng (Zhang Guangbei), who once wanted to marry her, and Director Gu (Zheng Zaishi), a war veteran in charge of the granary.
 But in 1964 the Four Cleanups Movement sends a Party work-team to root out Rightists and capitalist roaders.
 The team is led by Li Guoxiang (Xu Songzi), a single woman, assisted by Wang Qiushe (Zhu Shibin), a former poor peasant who has lost his land because of his drinking.
 At a public struggle session, Yuyin is declared to be a "new rich peasant."
 Both her home and business are taken from her and her husband, Li Guigui (Liu Linian) is executed for trying to kill Li Guoxiang.

 After the first waves of the Revolution have ended, Yuyin, now relegated to a lowly street sweeper, returns to the town.
 She falls in love with Qin Shutian (Jiang Wen), who had come in the 1950s to collect local folksongs but was declared to be a member of one of the Five Black Categories.
-When Yuyin becomes pregnant, however, this loving relationship attracts the outrage of Li Guoxiang and Wang Qiushe, who are having a secret affair.
-Shutian is sent to reform through labor and it is not until the Chinese economic reform of 1978 that his case is reviewed, and he is allowed to return and help Yuyin re-establish their food stall.
+When Yuyin becomes pregnant, however, this loving relationship attracts the outrage of Li Guoxiang and Wang Qiushe, who are having a secret affair themselves.
+Shutian is sent to reform through labor and it is not until the reform and opening up of 1978 that his case is reviewed, and he is allowed to return and help Yuyin re-establish their food stall.
 At the end of the film, Li Guoxiang continues to hold a position in the bureaucracy while Wang Qiushe loses his mind.